 When asked about working at the Perkiomen Watershed Conservancy, Paula comments:

 "The Watershed offered a family-friendly work schedule and a nurturing environment with talented, creative people.
 I am proud to be a member of the education staff since 2000."

 Paula lives in Skippack Township with her husband Jay, daughters Stacey and Tricia, and their kitten, Gussie

-Donna Vorwald has been living in Perkiomen Township for 12 years with her husband and 4 children.
-Donna holds an Associates Degree in Applied Science, and she has recently worked as a teacher's aide in the Perkiomen Valley School District.
+Donna Vorwald has been living in Perkiomen Township for more than 12 years with her husband and 4 children.
+Donna holds an Associates Degree in Applied Science.

 "I enjoy working with children.
 I enjoy seeing the expressions on their faces when they have made a new discovery or learned something fascinating.
 Our natural world makes a great classroom.
 It is filled with so many new things for growing minds to discover and opens doors to worlds children did not even know existed.
 Having spent so much time outdoors, I feel that I have a lot to offer our students.
 This is their world and they need to be given the opportunity to understand it and enjoy it and just as importantly, to help preserve it."